FREE WELL TESTING EVENT IN MAY:

 What is included in the free test kits?

-This POWJH well testing program will look at two contaminants of concern – nitrates and E. coli bacteria.
+This POWJH well test program will look at two contaminants of concern – nitrates and E. coli bacteria.
 Human health issues from nitrates include diminished oxygen-carrying capacity in our blood, and E. coli can cause mild to severe upset stomach, diarrhea, fever, and vomiting.

 • Nitrate indicator test strips will be included in the test kits